Need inspiration? Take a look at some of our recent work..Find out more

-Our insulated buildings only use Kingspan high performance PIR insulation.
+Our insulated buildings only use Kingspan (or equivalent) high performance PIR insulation.
 This has far higher insulation values compared to polystyrene or Rockwool equivalents.
-The Kingspan insulation is placed within the internal cavity wall prior to it being boarded out.
+The Kingspan (or equivalent) insulation is placed within the internal cavity wall prior to it being boarded out.

 Contemporary Outdoor Rooms

 - 60mm Kingspsan (or equivalent) to walls and roof